HorbachAnton/ALFA-BANK-TEST-FRAMEWORK/README.md

 # ALFA-BANK-TEST-FRAMEWORK
 ## How to run?
+### 1. Build the test app from here:https://github.com/lunin-vadim/qa-mobile.
+Install it on your Android emulator.

-### 1. Start your appium server.
+### 2. Start your appium server.
 For example, use the following config.
 The command to start you server by the specified config is 'appium server --config path/to/you/config.json'.

 ```
 {